matherose/matherose/README.md

 Give me C or Shell/Bash, and I'm ready to rock.
 But don't worry, I can harness all those trendy DevOps tools when the situation calls for it (I will always need to eat and feed my cat 😿)

-If you want to chat or even attempt to seduce me (hey, I'm always open to that), you've just scored some major points.
+If you want to chat or even attempt to seduce me (i'm still single btw 👀) with a coffee or anything with caffeine, you've just scored some major points.
 Let's code and caffeinate together! 🚀